Louis XIV style: The Grand Style: Paris

 Though Louis XIV was later accused of having ignored Paris, his reign saw several massive architectural projects which opened up space and ornamented the center of the city.
 The idea of monumental urban squares surrounded by uniform architecture had begun in Italy, like many architectural ideas of Baroque period.
 The first such square in Paris was the Place Royal (now Place des Vosges) begun by Henry IV of France, completed later with an equestrian statue of Louis XIII; then the Place Dauphine on the Île de la Cité, which featured, adjacent to it, an equestrian statue of Henry IV.
-The initial grand Paris projects of Louis XIV were new facades on the Louvre, especially the Colonnade, facing to the east.
+The initial grand Paris projects of Louis XIV were new façades on the Louvre Palace, especially the Colonnade, facing to the east.
 These were showcases of the new monumental style of Louis XIV.
-The old brick and stone of the Henry IV squares was replaced by the Grand Style of monumental columns, which usually were part of the facade itself, rather than standing separately.
+The old brick and stone of the Henry IV squares was replaced by the Grand Style of monumental columns, which usually were part of the façade itself, rather than standing separately.
 All the buildings around the square were connected and built to the same height, in the same style.
 The ground floor featured a covered arcade for pedestrians.

 The first such complex of buildings built under Louis XIV was the Collège des Quatre-Nations (now the Institut de France) (1662–1668), facing the Louvre.
-It was designed by Louis Le Vau and François d'Orbay, and combined the new college donated by Mazarin, a chapel, and the library of Cardinal Mazarin.
-(Later, as the Institute of France, it would become the headquarters of the academies founded by the King.)
+It was designed by Louis Le Vau and François d'Orbay, and combined the new college donated by Cardinal Mazarin, a chapel, and the library of Mazarin.
+(Later, as the Institut de France, it would become the headquarters of the academies founded by the King.)
 The Hôtel Royal des Invalides – a complex for war veterans consisting of residences, a hospital, and a chapel – was constructed by Libéral Bruant and Jules Hardouin-Mansart (1671–1679).
-Louis XIV then commissioned Mansart to construct a separate private royal chapel featuring a striking dome, the Église du Dôme, which was added to complete the complex in 1708.
+Louis XIV then commissioned Hardouin-Mansart to construct a separate private royal chapel featuring a striking dome, the Église du Dôme, which was added to complete the complex in 1708.

 The next major project was the Place des Victoires (1684–1697), a real estate development of seven large buildings in three segments around a circular square, with a standing figure statue of Louis XIV (later replaced with an equestrian statue) planned for the centerpiece.
 This was built by an enterprising entrepreneur and nobleman of the court, Jean-Baptiste Prédot, combined with the architect Jules Haroudin-Mansart.
-The final urban project became the best-known, the Place Vendôme, also by Harouin-Mansart, between 1699 and 1702.
+The final urban project became the best-known, the Place Vendôme, also by Hardouin-Mansart, between 1699 and 1702.
 Its centerpiece was an equestrian statue of Louis XIV (later replaced with a statue of Napoleon atop the Vendome Column).
 In another innovation, this project was partially financed by the sale of lots around the square.
-All of these projects featured monumental facades in the Louis XIV style, giving a particular harmony to the squares.
+All of these projects featured monumental façades in the Louis XIV style, giving a particular harmony to the squares.